CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 ### Explanation

+- API stands for `Application Programmer Interface`
-- APIs are created by providers and used by consumers (BE provider, FE consumer)
+- APIs are created by providers and used by consumers
-- Part of an application that can be communicated with from an outside source
+- It is a specific part of a larger system that can be contacted from the internet.
-- Connect to it using "endpoints"
-- Software well-known APIs (Fb APIs, Twitter APIs, Maps APIs, weather APIs);
+- When we connect to an `API` we say that we are connecting to an `Endpoint`
+- Some well-known APIs are [Facebook APIs](https://developers.facebook.com/), [Twitter APIs](https://developer.twitter.com/en/docs), [Maps APIs](https://developers.google.com/maps/documentation) and many many more
-- API doesn't care which language or technology is used in the consumer or the provider
+- In particular, an API doesn't care what language or technology is used in the consumer or the provider

+#### Why do we need APIs?

+Imagine that I am a big social network and I want to give developers all over the world access to the data on the people on my website.

+What are some problems that I would have with sharing my data with everyone?

+1. Some of the information that I have is public (for example, peoples names) whilst other information I have is private (for example, email addresses).
+I want to make sure that I only ever give developers access to peoples names but never to their email addresses - otherwise they could send them spam email.
+2. I want to make sure that when developers ask for my data I can control who has access to it.
+I like that my users data is being used to make their lives better but I don't like it when companies try to sell them new stuff they don't need.
+3. Some developers might want to change some of the users details on my social network and this would get very messy quickly if people where allowed to change whatever they wanted

+An API is a special type of program what acts as a **gatekeeper** to all of this information.
+Having an API means that I can control which information is shared about my users and with who it is shared.
+Perfect!

 #### Types of APIs: